Woweeza/Linus_BlueStampPortfolio/index.md

 ## Next Steps

 My next steps are going to be maybe adding another modification and if I can't, I will prepare and practice for Demo night.
+I will also clean up my robot so that it looks more visually appealing and the wiring isn't so chaotic.

 # Final Milestone